Burhi Gandak River

 The Burhi Gandak River is a tributary of the Ganges.
-It is known as Narayani in its upper reaches.
+It is also known as the Sikrahna river.
 The Burhi (“Old”) Gandak flows parallel to and east of the Gandak River in an old channel.

 Course

 The Burhi Gandak originates from Chautarwa Chaur near Bisambharpur in the district of West Champaran in Bihar.
 It initially flows through the East Champaran district.
 After flowing for a distance of about 56 km, the river takes a southerly turn where two rivers - the Dubhara and the Tour – join it.
 Thereafter, the river flows in a south-easterly direction through the Muzaffarpur district for about 32 km.
 In this portion, the river spills over its banks and a number of spill channels take off and rejoin it later.